 Photo by Ann Louise Kinmonth

-Megan has lived in Hickling all her life except for a short time away in Dereham.
+Megan Butcher has lived in Hickling all her life except for a short time away in Dereham.

-Listen to her account of a wonderful early childhood in Mill cottages during the war- with washing on Mondays, ironing on Tuesdays, baking and the tin bath in front of the fire on Fridays and three generations of family to love her! .
-Megan`s father however was not there - he was away at the war, and it took some time for four year old Megan to get to know her “second Daddy”.
+Listen to her account of a wonderful early childhood in Mill cottages during the war- with washing on Mondays, ironing on Tuesdays, baking and the tin bath in front of the fire on Fridays and three generations of family to love her!
+Megan`s father however was not there - he was away at war, and it took some time for four-year-old Megan to get to know her “second Daddy”.